Instagram Stories allow you to share a stream of

 The best way to cross promote is to run a competition or a contest, and let followers choose the winner.
 For example, the Museum of Modern Art partnered with Victoria and Albert Museum for a competition:

 What kind of stories should you share?
 What should you focus on in your social media updates?
 Would your followers prefer seeing images or videos in your stories?

-Stories is the perfect medium to ask such questions since it doesn’t interrupt your regular feed.
-You can safely seek feedback from users within stories while leaving your main feed as polished as you want.
+Stories is the perfect medium to ask this question since it doesn’t interrupt your regular feed.
+You can safely seek feedback from users within stories while leaving your main feed as polished as ever.

 Remind users about other events, apps and pages